mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 You can also create credentials in your personal workspace.<br>
 <img alt="Personal Credentials" src="./images/credentials_personal.png"  width="300"> <br>
 {% include callout.html type="note" content="When you add credentials for Tower Agent from your personal workspace, you can use it only for executing pipelines from your personal workspace launchpad.
 Similarly, credentials in your organisation workspace apply to pipelines from the organisation workspace." %}
 More information on adding the credentials can be found in the Australian Nextflow Seqera Service documentation from Australian BioCommons: [Create Tower Agent credentials](https://australianbiocommons.github.io/nextflow-seqera/user-guide/compute-env#heading-tower-agent).
+{% include callout.html type="note" content="Copy the command from the `Usage` section.
+You will need it to launch the Tower Agent in a later step." %}
 #### Lyra
 You are only allowed to monitor jobs using the Australian Nextflow Seqera Service on Lyra, which does not require running the Tower Agent.